 We do publish some pictures of Apple-1 computers, but we will not provide detailed pictures of everything nor conducting paths.
 Reliable museums will deny requests as well.

 My name is Achim Baqué.
-I have been a vintage computer collector for a long time.
+I am a vintage computer collector.

 I was born in 1968 in the former Western Germany.